v2e4lisp/sample/README.md

     }

     // the counterpart of lsearch
-    // Guarantee that either the return value is nums.length or nums[ret] <= target
     public int rsearch(int[] nums, int target) {
         if (nums[0] > target) return 0;
         if (nums[nums.length-1] < target) return nums.length;